Loango Slavery Harbour

-Loango Slavery Harbour (Ancien port d'embarquement des esclaves de Loango) is a Republic of the Congo cultural site included in World Heritage Tentative Lists in 2008-09.
+The Loango Slavery Harbour (Ancien port d'embarquement des esclaves de Loango) is a Republic of the Congo cultural site included in World Heritage Tentative Lists in 2008 and 2009.

-Loango Slavery Harbour is part of the Hinda district, in Kouilou department.
+It is part of the Hinda district, in Kouilou department.
 This site is limited by: Pointe Indienne to the Southeast, Atlantic Ocean to the South and to the Southwest, to the North-West the village of Matombi and to the northeast the small town of Diosso, the former administrative district of Bwali, capital of the Kingdom of Loango.

 It is overlooked by the ancient lagoon of Tchibete that the relentless marine erosion has almost completely erased.
 Herbaceous vegetation is dominated by small-sized trees, with sandy soil influenced by the marine climate.

 History

 From 1500 to 1867, the vessels in the Atlantic slave trade moved nearly 12.5 million African slaves from the coast of Africa to the Americas and the Caribbean.

 The below table summarizes the various slave boarding points on the African coasts, as well as an estimate of the corresponding number of slaves.

 Despite its importance as a site of intercultural exchanges in the modern world and its major contribution to the development of the Atlantic world through the transatlantic slave trade, the study of the coast of Loango did not have a lot of interest from scholarships.
 Phylis Martin is one of them.

 An interesting literature has existed since the years 1980.
 However, it focused on the southern part of the mouth of the Congo River, namely Angola, dominated by the Portuguese.
 Focusing on Portuguese activities and archives, these studies have obscured the operation of trade in the Loango coast, a kind of "free zone" where local, British, French and Dutch merchants played a key role.

 If we combine the numbers of Central Africa (Angola and Loango) and those of the East Coast, we find that nearly 6.2 million of slaves (about half of the total) are from countries speaking Bantu languages.
 The different ports of Central Africa are: